praveensripati/001-mcafee-aws-dev-workshop/001-Basics/README.md

 1. Selecting the Regions.
 We will do most of the labs in North Virginia.

 1. Opening the services in different tabs.

-1. Here are the AWS limitations with the AWS Account
-    - EC2 Instance Type - only t2.medium
-    - RDS Instance Type - only db.r5.large

 # EC2